-The mechanical keyboard has an actual physical switch mechanism, which gets activated when you press a key and the keystroke is registered like the one shown in below picture.
+The mechanical keyboard has an actual physical switch mechanism, which gets activated when you press a key.
+The keystroke is registered for each key separately.

-The normal membrane keyboard or the rubber dome keyboard does not have these individual switches but have a membrane which gets the signal from the key to the CPU as shown in the below picture.
+The normal membrane keyboard or the rubber dome keyboard does not have these individual switches.
+But have a membrane ( as shown in the below picture) that gets the signal from the key to the CPU.

 A Brief History of Mechanical Keyboards

-IBM released a PC in 1983 which had a keyboard with QWERTY layout but all important Keys like Shift and Enter were of small size unlike today.
-The 83 Key keyboard was known as the AT/XT keyboard.
+IBM released a PC in 1983 which had a keyboard with a QWERTY layout but all-important Keys like Shift and Enter were of small size, unlike today.
+The 83 Key keyboards were known as the AT/XT keyboard.

 “If you don’t know history, then you don’t know anything.
-You are a leaf that doesn’t know it is part of a tree.
+You are a leaf that doesn’t know it is part of a tree.― Michael Crichton

-Mechanical Keyboards are fairly easy to clean – You can actually remove all the key caps and wash them refit everything on keyboard and it work again.
+Mechanical Keyboards are fairly easy to clean – You can actually remove all the keycaps, wash them, refit everything back and it works.

 Type of Mechanical Keyboard Switches

-There are different type of switches which are used in the mechanical keyboards and the switches decide the feel and touch and the noise level for the keyboards.
-The switches differentiate from each other based on the sound they make, design and actuation force(the force required to push each Key).
+Also, the switches differentiate from each other based on the sound they make, design, and actuation force(the force required to push each Key).

-Most commonly used switches are the Cherry MX Blues, they give you a nice tactile feedback when you type and also register a louder click sound.
-The Cherry MX Blue require a 60 gram of actuation force to press a key.
+The most commonly used switches are the Cherry MX Blues.
+They give you nice tactile feedback when you type and also register a louder click sound.
+The Cherry MX Blue requires a 60 gram of actuation force to press a key.

-The next Most popular switches are the Cherry MX Browns, they give you a tactile feedback when you press the key but again the sound is not enough to wake up your room-mates.
+The next Most popular switches are the Cherry MX Browns.
+They give you tactile feedback when you press the key but the sound is not enough to wake up your room-mates.

-The Cherry MX Clear are quite similar to the Cherry MX Brown , though have a slightly higher 55 grams actuation force compared to the Cherry MX Brown’s 45.
+Next, we have MX Clear.
+It is quite similar to the Cherry MX Brown.
+However, they have a slightly higher 55 grams actuation force in comparison to the Cherry MX Brown’s 45.

-The Cherry MX Black are similar to the Cherry MX red but have a 60 grams actuation weight compared to the 45 grams of the Cherry MX Red.
+The Cherry MX Black is similar to the Cherry MX red but has a 60 grams actuation force in comparison to the 45 grams of the Cherry MX Red.

-The Cherry MX Green are mostly found in the cooler master keyboard and are quite similar to the Cherry MX Blue but with higher Actuation force of 80 grams Vs a 50 gram actuation force on the Cherry MX Blues.
+The Cherry MX Green is mostly found in the cooler master keyboards.
+These are quite similar to the Cherry MX Blue but with a higher Actuation force of 80 grams Vs a 50-gram actuation force on the Cherry MX Blues.

 Popular Keyboard Switches – Most Used by People Around the World

-The Cherry MX Blues are the most popular with around 32.6% of people using them, Cherry MX Brown are fast catching up with 28.6% of people using them.
+The Cherry MX Blues are the most popular with around 32.6% of people using them, Cherry MX Brown is fast catching up with 28.6% of people using them.

 If you are looking for a mechanical keyboard for writing, blogging or programming – The Cherry MX Blue or Brown will suit you the most.

-If you are a blogger like me or a writer or a programmer, and spend more than 4 hours of your time in-front of a computer screen, I would strongly recommend to switch to a mechanical keyboard.
+If you are a blogger like me or a writer or a programmer and spend more than 4 hours of your time in front of a computer screen.
+I would strongly recommend switching to a mechanical keyboard immediately.

 Which model of keyboard you should buy, we will come to that later.

-The change was staring shifting from a membrane keyboard to a mechanical keyboard, it simply felt great and was one of the best thing I could have done to boost my productivity.
+It was a huge experience upgrade when shifting from a membrane keyboard to a mechanical keyboard.
+It simply felt great and was one of the best things I could have done to boost my productivity.

-The next logical choice for me was to look at some of the expensive keyboards as there is no other Low cost mechanical keyboard brand in India.
+The next logical choice for me was to look at some of the expensive keyboards as there is no other Low-cost mechanical keyboard brand in India (back in 2015).

 Low usage 1-2 Hours a day, doing internet and simple tasks – Get a wireless or wired membrane keyboard.

-Medium usage – 2- 3 hours, internet emails etc. – Get something like a TVS GOLD or K330 Logitech
+Medium usage – 2- 3 hours, internet emails, etc. – Get something like a TVS GOLD or K330 Logitech or even a Mechanical.

-High Usage – 4 hours or more – Get a Mechanical Keyboard like Corsair Rapid I, Razer or Das depending upon your budget.
+High Usage – 4 hours or more – Get a Mechanical Keyboard like Corsair Rapid-I, G.Skill, Corsair, Razer, or Das depending upon your budget.

-I have not used the Das keyboard but would definitely like to get one in the near future.
+Notably, I have not used the Das keyboard but would definitely like to get one in the future.

-Okay if you are finding less motivation to spend the huge amount of money a Mechanical keyboard here are 10 strong reasons you should go through before making up your mind.
+Okay if you are finding less motivation to spend a huge amount of money on a Mechanical keyboard.
+Here are 10 strong reasons for you to help make up your mind.

-10 Reasons You Should Get a Mechanical Keyboard if You are a gamer, Programmer, blogger, writer or in case you spend a good amount of your time in front of a PC.
+10 Reasons You Should Get a Mechanical Keyboard if You are a gamer, Programmer, blogger, writer:

-- Mechanical keyboards are really touch sensitive and soft to work on.
+- Mechanical keyboards are touch-sensitive and soft to work on.

 - Keys are much easier to press compared to the membrane keyboards.
 Your fingers will thank you for the switch.